yassinebenaid/JobTracker-Application-TALL-stack/README.md

 this project is a simple web application , indeed like application , but in simple manner where you can register eighter as an intrepreneur or emploee, entrepreneurs can create a job , or see other entrpreneurs's jobs , but they can't intract with them
 , emploee can intract with jobs , can send applications for jobs , or report them , they can also view or download ther resume as pdf file .

 # Tools

 - Laravel .
 - Livewire .
 - Alpinejs .
 - Tailwindcss .

 ## Authors

 - [@yassinebenaid](https://www.github.com/yassinebenaid)

 ## Installation

 - clone the repository
 - copy `.env.example` to `.env`
- - optionally for mailing configure your credentials
+- configure your mailing  credentials
 - run  `composer install`
 - run `npm install`
- - run `php artisan migrate`
+- run `php artisan migrate --seed`
 - run `php artisan serve`
 - run `npm run dev`
+- run `php artisan queue:work`

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>